 Did you focus on the essentials today?
 Did your actions have value and purpose?
-Are you prioritizing the right things?
+And most importantly, are you prioritizing the right things?

 Finally, the fourth Stoic virtue is courage.

 Yes, in Ancient Rome, the Stoics faced different character tests.
-After all, today’s minimalists aren’t forced to ride out to war with pikes and swords.
+After all, today’s minimalists don’t have to ride out to war with pikes and swords.